Transistor Radio Collecting, Repair and Restoration

 Much of the content here started out as the draft of a book I intended to sell to collectors.
 Part-way in I decided to give the content away for free on the Internet instead, so that more folks could read it and contribute to our collective knowledge base.

-- Starting with an illustrated introduction to useful workbench features, supplies and tools, you’ll read about a basic “no frills” workspace and more advanced workshop configurations.
+- An illustrated introduction to useful workbench features, supplies and tools.
+You’ll read about a basic “no frills” workspace and more advanced workshop configurations.
 There are some important safety tips included as well.

 - You’ll see how to avoid needless damage while you clean and polish cases, fix plastic cracks, replace plastic chunks, restore lettering, electroplate metal surfaces, renew imitation “plastic chrome”, and repair cardboard boxes.